Towers-D/NAS-Comp-Starter-Kit/README.md

 `make submission=$SUBMISSION_DIRECTORY zip`

-Then submit the zip file on the [submission page link here]
+Then submit the zip file by sending it to us via email at [nas-competition-contact@newcastle.ac.uk](nas-competition-contact@newcastle.ac.uk).